 Project-based neighborhoods: The final neighborhood type surging in popularity is a project-based one.
 Using the example of a new product launch, representatives from product, marketing, sales, etc. would share a dedicated space for a few weeks.
 What it actually looks like – the layout, amenities, etc. – is super flexible.
 The goal is that it puts all contributors to the project in one place to collaborate cross-functionally with ease for a set period of time.

-Given this, your goal is to find out which type(s) of neighborhoods are right for your unique business and staff.
+Given this, your goal is to find out which type(s) of office neighborhoods are right for your unique business and staff.
 But how?

 Setting Up Neighborhoods